Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 Machine learning has become ubiquitous in edge and real-time systems, creating a growing demand for efficient, low-latency hardware capable of meeting strict latency, resource, and power constraints.
-While FPGAs and ASICs deliver high performance and energy efficiency for such workloads, their development remains complex and requires significant expertise. \hlsfml~\cite{Duarte:2018ite,Schulte:2025mai} is a flexible, open-source platform that addresses these hardware development challenges by converting high-level neural networks from PyTorch, Keras, or similar frameworks into high-level synthesis (HLS) kernels suitable for deployment on FPGAs and ASICs.
+While FPGAs and ASICs deliver high performance and energy efficiency for such workloads, their development remains complex and requires significant expertise. \hlsfml~\cite{Duarte:2018ite,Schulte:2025mai} is a flexible, open-source platform that addresses these hardware development challenges by converting high-level neural networks (NNs) from PyTorch, Keras, or similar frameworks into HLS kernels suitable for deployment on FPGAs and ASICs.
+More discussion of open-source tools for the ML-HEQUPP scope can be found in Section~\ref{subsec:opensource}.

 \hlsfml is structured in a modular fashion, following the design of modern compilers.
 The overall model conversion and compilation flow is illustrated in Figure~\ref{fig:hls4ml_flow}.
 Models from supported frameworks are first translated into a unified intermediate representation (IR), which captures the computation graph and layer configurations independently of the model framework or target hardware.
 The IR then undergoes a series of hardware-aware optimizations, including precision adjustment, data layout transformation, and operator fusion, producing a computation graph optimized for dataflow inference on the target platform.
 The final hardware design is obtained by composing templated implementations of the optimized operators, which can be configured to balance between latency and resource consumption.
 When synthesizing the hardware, \hlsfml abstracts the interaction with EDA tools such as Vivado and Quartus, automating synthesis, placement, and routing, allowing users to generate a deployable bitstream in a few lines of Python code.